thegreatkeej/Estimator_Project/README.md

 1. Is there a correlation between the cost of conduit and fittings?
 2. Is there a correlation between the cost of cable and the wires they require?
 3. Is there a correlation between the cost of materials and the days of the week
-  > Increase/decrease in material cost per day and if so can we predict the day?
+  > Increase/decrease in material cost per day and if so, can we predict the day?
-5. Is there a relationship between a vendor’s location or region and how much they charge?
+4. Is there a relationship between a vendor’s location or region and how much they charge?

 <sub> For example: If materials are cheaper on Thursday, we could generate savings by only purchasing materials on Thursday. </sub>